Should Public Schools Allow Gay-Straight Alliances?

 It’s not surprising to learn, with the increasing promotion and permissiveness, that the incidence of homosexuality appears to be rising, particularly among youth… More and more public schools are affirming grade school age children who desire a cross-gender identity.
 Schools in Colorado, Pennsylvania, and Florida have all been in the news as they accommodated cross-dressing children.
 At Chatham Park Elementary School in Haverford Township, Pennsylvania in May 2008, one hundred third graders were given counseling and asked to accept one of their male classmates who would soon begin wearing female clothing…

-Diane Gramley, President of the American Family Association of Pennsylvania, wrote in a July 8, 2011 press release titled "News Release: DOE Letter Leaves Out Important Aspect" on www.afaofpa.org:
+Diane Gramley, President of the American Family Association of Pennsylvania (AFA of PA), wrote in a July 8, 2011 press release titled “News Release: DOE Letter Leaves Out Important Aspect” on the AFA of PA website:

 Parents and Friends of Ex-Gays and Gays (PFOX), a national non-profit organization that advocates for the “ex-gay community,” wrote the following position in its online article “How to Respond to a Gay/Straight Alliance (GSA) Club at Your School,” available on the organization’s website, www.pfox.org (accessed July 26, 2010):